2018 Mercedes-Benz A-Class hatchback spy shots and video

 For the Mercedes models, expect inline-4 engines and dual-clutch transmissions to feature prominently.
 High-performance models from Mercedes-AMG are also being developed.
 We hear the next A45 from AMG will pack as much as 400 horsepower.

-As the current A-Class hatch made its debut in 2012, we should see this new one revealed in 2018—possible at the 2018 Geneva Motor Show next March.
+As the current A-Class hatch made its debut in 2012, we should see this new one revealed in 2018—possibly at the 2018 Geneva Motor Show next March.
 Unfortunately, we don’t expect to see the new A-Class hatch in the United States due to low demand for this particular body style in the premium segment.
 The good news is that the sedan is a sure bet for our market.

 Email This Page